Unicorn-Commander/UC-1/Unicorn-Commander-Themes/USER-GUIDE.md

 3. Look for themes with unicorn icons and names:
    - Magic Unicorn Dark
    - Magic Unicorn Light
-   - UnicornCommander Windows Dark
+   - UnicornCommander Dark
-   - UnicornCommander Windows Light
+   - UnicornCommander Light
 4. Click on desired theme
+5. **⚠️ IMPORTANT:** Check **"Use desktop layout from theme"**
-5. Click **Apply**
+6. Click **Apply**

+> **Critical:** The "Use desktop layout from theme" checkbox must be checked to get:
+> - Custom panel layouts (macOS vs Windows-inspired)
+> - Unicorn logo on start buttons
+> - Rainbow application launcher
+> - Proper system tray positioning
+>
+> Without this option, you'll get the theme colors but default KDE panel layout.

 ### Preview Images
 All themes include preview images showing the wallpaper and general appearance.